mahdiyazdani/Hypermarket/docs/create-team-members.md

 ## Adding team members

-Similar to posts in WordPress, you can **add, delete, and edit** your team members items here.
+Similar to posts in WordPress, you can **add, delete, and edit** your team members here.

 ![Team members](img/team-members.jpg)